josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/👑_Ownership_Control/⚖️_accountability_as_alignment.md

 For humans, that cost is:

 - legal sanction,
 - social exclusion,
 - material consequence,
 - historical condemnation.

 For models trained on public corpora, friction appears as:

 - correlation between atrocity and collapse,
 - consistent language of prohibition,
 - legal finality in case outcomes,
 - stable moral taboo patterns.

-If prosecution collapses, the friction signal collapses.
+If prosecution collapses or becomes inconsistent, the friction signal degrades.

 The dataset no longer clearly encodes: